 Local News without Cable

-The best way to watch your local news if though your local over the broadcast.
+The best way to watch your local news is through your local over the broadcast.
 It’s free.
 All you need is a digital TV (TVs made after 2009 are) and a TV antenna.
 Check out our guide to choosing the best TV antenna to make sure you get one that meets your needs.
 If you don’t want the hassle of installing a TV antenna, many services stream local channels in many markets.
 Check out our guide to streaming local channels to see which service is right for you.

 Other Streaming News Options